0x80085/elixir-fedi-bot/README.md

 - [x] Login protect connect fedi account page
 - [x] Enter fedi url to connect to
 - [ ] Ability to update/reset bot connection config (delete the credentials.json file)
-- [ ] Track/save posts to DB to prevents dupes and just for archiving
+- [ ] Track/save posts to DB to prevent dupes
-- [ ] Grab video link from nitter/twitter and add to twoot
+- [/] Grab video link from nitter/twitter and add to twoot

 # ideas to repost